DataDog/terraform-provider-datadog/docs/resources/dashboard.md

       - `q`: (Required) The event query to use in the widget.
       - `tags_execution`: (Optional) The execution method for multi-value filters.
     - `yaxis`: (Optional) Nested block describing the Y-Axis Controls.
 The structure of this block is described [below](dashboard.html#nested-widget-axis-blocks)
+    - `right_yaxis`: (Optional) Nested block describing the right Y-Axis Controls.
+See the `on_right_axis` property for which request will use this axis.
+The structure of this block is described [below](dashboard.html#nested-widget-axis-blocks)
     - `custom_link`: (Optional) Nested block describing a custom link.
 The structure of this block is described [below](dashboard.html#nested-widget-custom_link-blocks).
   - `toplist_definition`: The definition for a Toplist widget.
 Exactly one nested block is allowed with the following structure:
     - `request`: (Required) Nested block describing the request to use when displaying the widget.
 Multiple request blocks are allowed with the following structure (exactly only one of `q`, `apm_query`, `log_query` or `process_query` is required within the request block):